aaaaaashz/daily-job-scraper/README.md

-# GigsUp Daily Job Scraping Agent
+# Gigsup Daily Job Scraping Agent

 A scheduled Python service that collects focused skilled-trades jobs into PostgreSQL once per day.
 Matching and filtering read from the database instead of calling job boards during a user request.